-By January 31 each year you receive your annual W-2 Form by January 31st (or February 1, if the 31st falls on a weekend).
+You receive your annual W-2 Form by January 31st (or February 1, if the 31st falls on a weekend).
 The W-2 Form will be a 4-up horizontal mailer, folded and pressure sealed.
 This explains the content of the form.

 The Social Security Administration and the Internal Revenue Service compares your Social Security Name (listed on your Social Security Card) with the name that is reported on the W-2 Form.
 For each mismatch, they will fine the University $50.00.
 If you change your name at the Social Security Administration, you must change your name on file in the Office of Human Resources.
 You can do this by submitting a Personal Data Form with a copy of your new Social Security Card to the Payroll Office.

 Information Included on W-2 Form